ibm-cloud-docs/speech-to-text/basic-response.md

 How the service returns results depends on the interface and the model that you use for speech recognition, as well as the audio that you pass to the service.
 By default, the service transcribes an entire audio stream as a single utterance and returns a single final result for all of the audio.
 However, the service can return multiple final results in response to the following conditions:

--   *For previous-generation models,* the utterance reaches a two-minute maximum.
-The service splits a transcript into multiple final results after two minutes of continuous processing.
 -   The audio contains a pause or extended silence between spoken words or phrases.
 For most languages, the default pause interval that the service uses to determine separate final results is 0.8 seconds.
 For Chinese, the default interval is 0.6 seconds.

-    *For previous-generation models,* you can use the `end_of_phrase_silence_time` parameter to change the duration of the pause interval.
+You can use the `end_of_phrase_silence_time` parameter to change the duration of the pause interval.
 For more information, see [End of phrase silence time](/docs/speech-to-text?topic=speech-to-text-parsing#silence-time).
+-   *For previous-generation models,* the utterance reaches a two-minute maximum.
+The service splits a transcript into multiple final results after two minutes of continuous processing.

 The following examples show responses with two final results from the HTTP and WebSocket interfaces.
 The same input audio is used in both cases.
 The audio speaks the phrase "one two three four five six," with a one-second pause between the words "three" and "four."
 The examples use the default pause interval for speech recognition.